 January is a notoriously slow month for alcohol sales and 2021 is going to be especially tough for retailers in light of COVID-19.
 Spirits marketing will be more important than ever as producers and retailers try to mitigate losses.
-Implementing targeted marketing efforts early on can help businesses get ahead of the curve and hopefully drive demand.
+Implementing targeted marketing efforts early on can help businesses get ahead of the curve and hopefully drive demand and have your depletion reports looking better than ever.
 Keep reading for tips that will help you survive the January slump.

 While projections for spirit sales for 2021 are looking bleak, the post-holiday dip actually happens every year.
 Typically, there is a fourth quarter sales rush and strong December before sales drop in January.
 From December 2018 to January 2019, there was a $64 million drop in sales.
 The same period in 2020 saw sales fall by $50 million.
 The good news is that you can use this information to shape your marketing strategies.